 Increased co-operation in fire ecology research and planning and its application to fire management.

-To offer an enhanced visitor experience and promote sustainable visitor management across the alps, and improve marketability through supporting and implementing Australia’s National Landscapes program.
+To offer an enhanced visitor experience and promote sustainable visitor management across the Alps, and improve marketability through supporting and implementing Australia’s National Landscapes program.

 The Alps are promoted as, and provide, a national and international destination for world class nature and culture based tourism.
 Managers are aware of contemporary approaches to sustainable visitor experience in protected areas.

-Development of Alps Digital Media
+Alps Digital Media

 Stakeholders from all relevant groups and interests, including private sector and local government, are aware of, and have access to information about; the unique mountain landscapes and catchments, natural and cultural values of the Australian Alps national parks, the actions and behaviour needed to protect these values, the objectives and achievements of the co-operative management program, and are appropriately involved in achieving the objectives of the program.